 Laura Jade is an Australian illumination artist and interaction designer whose work fuses the multidisciplinary fields of art, biology, illumination design, neuroscience and BCI (brain-computer interface) technology to explore new ways of perceiving and interacting with our inner biological processes.

-From October 2016 Laura will be an artist in residence at NES studio’s in Iceland to further her research in neuroscience and bio-rhythms and electromagnetic fields.
+In October 2016 Laura was artist in residence at NES studio’s in Iceland furthering her research in neuroscience and bio-rhythms and electromagnetic fields.

 View PDF: Laura Jade CV